troy-west/arche/README.md

 The --:name field is converted into (an optionally namespaced) keyword that identifies this statement for execution.

-Hyphens in selected columns and named parameters are automatically supported by the [quoted identifier technique described here](https://stackoverflow.com/questions/20243562/clojure-variable-names-for-database-column-names/33259288#33259288).
+Hyphens in select columns and named parameters are automatically translated by the [quoted identifier technique](https://stackoverflow.com/questions/20243562/clojure-variable-names-for-database-column-names/33259288#33259288).

 e.g. The following HugCQL file: